adidasslice/adidasslice.github.io/README.md

-Google rescue DJ from 15
+quxinna rescue DJ from 15